danic85/virtual_assistant/README.md

 ### Code Coverage
 * Execute `coverage run -m unittest discover` to run all tests with coverage
 * To display coverage report execute `coverage report`
 * Omit directories from the report with the `--omit` flag.
-E.g. `coverage report  --omit=/home/rof/.virtualenv/lib/python2.7/site-packages/*`
+E.g. `coverage report --omit=/home/rof/python3_venv/lib/python3.4/site-packages/*` or `/home/rof/.virtualenv/lib/python2.7/site-packages/*` for python 2.x

 ### Monzo
 * Sign in to developers.monzo.com